 Made to order archived design 2-3 weeks for delivery!
 Beads and charms can become unavailable over time.
 All effort will be made to come as close as possible to the photographed design.
 Coupons and Sales do not apply.

 Troubadour knight Manrico loves Leonora.
 Count Di Luna loves Leonora.
 Leonora loves only Manrico.
-But only gypsy Azucena knows that the two men are brothers- Manrico was snatched a birth and raised to exact revenge on his own family.
+But only Azucena knows that the two men are brothers- Manrico was snatched a birth and raised to exact revenge on his own family.
 It's all a plot to avenge the wrongful death of Azucena's mother.
 Confused?
 Might I suggest a look at our bead chart to get a better understanding of this opera...

 - Ferrando, witness to events and teller of “the tale” is a grey cat's eye bead.
 (Ferrando means grey)

 - Di Luna whose name means "of the moon" is a white faceted bead while his lost brother Manrico, described as a knight in black, is a faceted black bead.

-• Azucena the gypsy, whose name means Lily, is a red bead with a white flower; a smaller identical bead represents her child.
+- Azucena, whose name means Lily, is a red bead with a white flower; a smaller identical bead represents her child.

-- A black flower bead symbolizes the old gypsy, Azucena’s mother- wrongly executed – who’s cry for vengeance moves the plot of Il Trovatore.
+- A black flower bead symbolizes the old gypsy, Azucena’s mother (wrongly executed), who’s cry for vengeance moves the plot of Il Trovatore.

 - Leonora whose name means light is a luminous gold bead.

-- Colorful turquoise millefiore beads and a hammer and goblet charm evoke the gypsy chorus and its words: Lift up your hammers...
-Fill up the goblets!
+- Colorful turquoise millefiore beads and a hammer and goblet charm evoke the anvil chorus and its words: "Lift up your hammers...
+Fill up the goblets"!